How to Earn the Loyalty of Enthusiastic and Committed Employees:

 The four strategies for reinforcing behavior: positive reinforcement, negative reinforcement, positive punishment, and negative punishment, work something like the picture shown in Figure 1.

-Both positive and negative reinforcement are two methods for increasing desired behaviors.
+Both positive and negative reinforcement are two methods for accelerating performance – and from it employee engagement and retention.
 In a nutshell, positive reinforcement gives more of what employees want and negative reinforcement gives less of what employees don’t want.
 In the instance of negative reinforcement, it’s important to remember that reinforcement does not mean “bad” stuff; instead, it means only the removal of something the employee does not value.
-Let’s see what that might look like when applied to our chronically late employee.
+Let’s see what that might look like when applied to some of the examples we talked about.